Shaybs/PracticalProject/README.md

 ### Services Architecture

 The user connects to the website, which is run by Nginx.
 Nginx connects to the front end service.
 This service renders the website and connects to the SQL database.
 When an account is generated, the front end service connects to the central service.
 This service seeks the cvc, sort code, account, card number and iban preamble from the cvc service, sort service, account service, card service and country services, respectively.
+This results in the following services architecture:

+![Services Architecture](/Documents/ServicesArchitecture.jpg)

 The account and country services have two implementations.
-The central service produces the iban by combining the iban preamble and the account strings based on the country the user has selected.
+The central service produces the iban by combining the iban preamble and the account string.
+The account string is generated based on the country the user has selected.
 If it is Pakistan, Belarus, United Kingdom, United Arab Emirates or South Korea, a 12 character string will be added.
 If the user selects Italy, a 13 character string will be added.
 If the user selects China, India, Singapore, Denmark or Singapore, a 14 character string will be added.
-This results in the following services architecture:

-![Services Architecture](/Documents/ServicesArchitecture.jpg)

 ### Further Improvements and Future